szen95/SEABED/README.md

 * `heatmap.py` takes the matrix in `MAPK_AKT_drug-drug_matrix.csv` (this is found in `example_inputs`) and creates a heatmap that shows the distinct drug response types.
 *  The relevant files to generate the supplementary website are `index.html` and in the folder `website_s1`.
 * The SEABED supplementary website can be found [here](https://szen95.github.io/SEABED/).
-* The supplementary website is based on information to generate interactive heatmaps, available [here](https://gist.github.com/PBrockmann/635179ff33f17d2d75c2).
+* The supplementary website is based on information and code to generate interactive heatmaps, available [here](https://gist.github.com/PBrockmann/635179ff33f17d2d75c2).

 6. 2-D visualization of drug response profiles
 * `scatter_plot.py` takes the output data after segmentation and creates a scatter plot showing the differential drug response of the subpopulations.